Great Science Share for Schools

 A national campaign to engage young people in sharing science learning with new audiences

 Reaching 10,000 children last year, we are excited to see the power of collaboration this year.
-We invite each and every teacher, school and pupil to get involved and encourage STEM Education organisations and business partners to join in!
+Already with over 3 times as many pupils registered to take part - we invite each and every teacher, school and pupil to get involved and encourage STEM Education organisations and business partners to join in!

 Will you share science on the 19th June?
 Read the FAQs to give you key information and advice, and/or this article by SEERIH Teacher Champion, Shane Nolan, from Christ the King RC Primary School, Salford.